The Eagle, the Phoenix and the Divine Blood

 Horsemen of the Steppes

 ultures based on agriculture and cities first appeared in the Bronze Age and these ideas spread from Mesopotamia

 westward to the lands around the Mediterranean and eastward to India and China.
 These urban-agricultural cultures had been established for centuries while further

 north, on the Steppes of central Asia, nomadic horsemen still migrated with their livestock.
 Even as late as 1206 AD (at about the same time Snorri was writing his

 Edda and Wolfram his Parzival) it was possible for warlike horsemen (the Mongols) to appear as if from nowhere across the

 Steppes, killing and conquering where they wished.
 Nearly three millenia earlier other tribes of horsemen had descended from the Steppes into Persia and India,

 conquering the city states and subjugating the indigenous peoples.

 he tribe that conquered Persia were called the Iranians and that which invaded northwest India (in about 1600 BC)

 became known as the Aryans.
 It is possible that their cultures were very similar if not identical.
 Unfortunately there is insufficient archeological evidence to

 establish exactly what the original Aryan culture was like.
 (Although Indian nationalists dispute that there was an Aryan invasion, there are few non-Indian

 historians who doubt that it happened).
 What has survived from this period is sacred literature, primarily four collections of religious books called the Vedas,

 including the Rig Veda, written down in about 1500 BC or soon after, but which according to Indian tradition is much older.
 This Vedic literature

 depicts the Aryans as warriors driving horse-drawn chariots, who subdued the darker-skinned Dasas.
 The Aryans venerated the cow, since they lived on milk, butter and

 beef, and the horse, which drew the chariots of warriors and gods.
 Gradually the culture of the conquerors merged into that of the conquered; the Aryans spread

-eastwards, established petty kingdoms across northern India and developed a literature which included the great epics of the
+eastwards, established petty kingdoms across northern India and developed a literature which included the great epics of the Mahabharata and the

-their secular epics were written in the Aryan language, Sanskrit.
+Ramayana.
+Both their sacred literature and their secular epics were written in the Aryan language, Sanskrit.
 In the late 18th century it was established

-of cultures) had originated somewhere in Asia, perhaps in the Caucasus, whence it had spread westward into Europe (with the Teutons),
+Indo-Germanic (or Indo european) culture had originated somewhere in Asia, perhaps in the Caucasus, whence it had spread westward into Europe (with the Teutons),

 southward into Persia (with the Iranians) and eastward to India (with the Aryans).

 Æsir and Vanir

 rom Old Norse poems and from Snorri, Saxo and other medieval writers it is possible to establish not only some of the

-ideas of the old Scandinavian religion as it had developed before the arrival of Christianity, but also some aspects of its development.
+ideas of the old Scandinavian religion as it had developed before the arrival of Christianity, but also some aspects of its development during the Viking age.
 It is

 evident that there had been two pantheons of Gods who had been merged together; this fusion was represented in mythological terms as a war between the Æsir and the

 Vanir which ended in a truce and a union of the two pantheons.
-The Æsir were the kind of gods that one might expect to be worshipped by warlike
+The Æsir were the kind of gods and goddesses that one might expect to be worshipped by warlike

 horsemen; while the Vanir were the fertility gods of farmers and fishermen.
 Although Oðin was the leader of the Æsir (and identified with the German god Wotan),